 Temperature Test Results

 Prior to testing, each test specimen was cleaned and its initial temperature was recorded.
 Figure (figure number) below displays temperature-time plots for all test specimens.
+Tables 1 and 2 display the final temperature ( Degrees Celsius) and the difference from initial and final temperatures respectively.